rotem227/ovalo-react/README.md

 ## Dispatch

-The dispatch function can be destructured from the `useSegment` hook, and can manipulate the state value.
+The dispatch function can be deconstructured from the `useSegment` hook, and can manipulate the state value.

 Example of a `Counter.jsx` component file: